joeltok/armageddon/README.md

 ```
 cd path/to/directory/of/js/files
 ```

 Backup current code base.
 This uses git, but use whatever version control system you want.
 ```
 git stash
 git checkout -b boom
 ```

 Run the armageddon module.

+This module will:
+(1) Trigger a recursive search for JavaScript files within the current working directory, by using the .js suffix of each file.
+(2) Inject a console.log('ARMA[marker]') line into every single multi-line function in each of these files.

+When the files are then run using node, ARMA[marker]s will then be printed into the logs as you move through the code base.
+This will allow you to trace the flow through your code base, something especially useful for code bases that are extremely convoluted.

 ```
 armageddon
 ```

 Play with your code base until you understand it.
 Then revert back to the original code base without the vandalism.
 ```
 git stash save --keep-index
 git stash drop
 git branch -D boom
 ```
 ### Result of using the module

 Example of what happens to the code base.